DennisHeimbigner/netcdf-java/docs/src/site/pages/netcdfJava/ArrayStructuresRef.md

 ArrayStructureBB calculates member offsets on demand.
 By default it assumes that each record is the same size. <b>_ucar.ma2.ArrayStructureBBpos_</b> relaxes this assumption by allowing you to pass in the starting positions in the ByteBuffer of each record.

 Member offsets must be the same for each record.
-However, more complex objects can be stored as an extent into a object heap list.
+However, more complex objects can be stored as an index into a object heap list.
 For example, the object heap is used to store Strings, which are variable length arrays of UTF-16 charactors.
-The extent of the String in the list is stored (as a 4-byte integer) in the ByteBuffer instead of the String.
+The index of the String in the list is stored (as a 4-byte integer) in the ByteBuffer instead of the String.
 The String itself is added using <b>_ArrayStructureBB.addObjectToHeap()_</b>, as in the following code:

 ~~~
   int heapIndex = arrayStructureBB.addObjectToHeap(stringData);   // add object into the Heap
-  arrayStructureBB.setInt(bbPos, heapIndex);                    // store the extent
+  arrayStructureBB.setInt(bbPos, heapIndex);                    // store the index
 ~~~

 or